 Failed test report

-For your next hour with Ranorex, we recommend reviewing the first chapters of the Ranorex Studio fundamentals section of the User Guide, listed below.
+For your next hour with Ranorex Studio, we recommend reviewing the first chapters of the Ranorex Studio fundamentals section of the User Guide, listed below.

-Ranorex Studio is the central platform that organizes Ranorex’s functions in a unified interface.
+The Ranorex Studio user interface is the central platform for automating tests.
 In this chapter, you will:

 - get an overview of the start page,